Requirements and Criteria

 - Admission to the UAMS PA Program is a highly selective and competitive process.
 Selection is based on a combination of academic performance (GPAs and GRE), quality of direct patient care experience, letters of recommendation, personal narrative and performance during the interview.

-- Bachelor’s degree completed prior to matriculation from a regionally accredited institution in the United States.
+- Bachelor’s degree or higher completed prior to matriculation from a regionally accredited institution in the United States.

 - A Cumulative Undergraduate GPA of 3.0 on a 4.0 scale is required.
 (As calculated by CASPA)